Understanding the New York No-Fault State Divorce: A Comprehensive Guide

 - Update your legal documents: You will need to update your legal documents, including your passport, driver’s license, and health insurance, as soon as you have a copy of the divorce judgment.
 You might also need to update the beneficiary details on your retirement accounts, bank accounts, and other financial accounts.

-- Determine child custody and visitation: If you have kids, you must decide on child custody and visitation.
+- Determine child custody and visitation: If you have kids, you should decide on child custody and visitation.
 The judge will consider several things while reaching this judgment, including the children’s interests, the parents’ wishes, and the parents’ capacity to provide the children’s material and emotional requirements.

 - Division of debts and assets: The court will decide how your assets and obligations will be distributed if you and your partner cannot agree on the divorce procedure.
-The duration of your marriage, your financial status, and the contributions you both made to the marriage will all be considered by the judge when reaching this decision.
+The duration of your marriage, your financial status, and the contributions you both made to the wedding will all be considered by the judge when reaching this decision.

 - Spousal Support: You might be eligible for spousal assistance when you were a stay-at-home parent or had a lower income than your spouse.
-Your quality of living should be maintained after the divorce with spousal maintenance.
+Your quality of life should be maintained after the divorce with spousal maintenance.
 Your income, spending, your spouse’s revenue, and the duration of your marriage will all impact how much spousal support you will receive.

 Pros of No-Fault Divorce